News

 Latest from LDS General Conference: Church to celebrate ‘bicentennial’ of founder Joseph Smith’s ‘First Vision’ During his closing remarks for this General Conference, President Russell ...

-The First Vision Spring 1820 According to the testimony of Joseph Smith's younger brother William, Joseph, at age 14, had heard Rev. George Lane preach a sermon on "what church shall I join" and ...
+According to the testimony of Joseph Smith's younger brother William, Joseph, at age 14, had heard Rev. George Lane preach a sermon on "what church shall I join" and quoted from the New Testament ...